tanvir-ishraq/business-predictions-project-and-analysis/README.md

 * Business prediction and data science

 # Works:
-This project worked with multiple sheets under the same csv file.
+This project worked with multiple sheets under the same csv file.<br>
+List of all works for reference: <br>
+* which product was sold the least amount?
+* which product was sold the most amount?
+* yearly how many amount of product are left in stock after sell?
+* Predict the amount of product are left in stock for Next year.
+* Predict the amount of money to inverst for Next year.
+* Find profit yearly.
+* Predict profit for next year.
+* Find profit of product of every brands sequentially.
+* Find which product from every brands sold the most sequentially.
+* Make sell prediction per day.

 ## Business analysis and data analysis:
 * yearly how many amount of product are left in stock after sell?